si2-urssi/summerschool-Aug2025/README.md

 ## Instructors

 [Madicken Munk](https://github.com/munkm) is an Assistant Professor in the School of Nuclear Science and Engineering at Oregon State University.
 Previously, she was a postdoc at the University of Illinois' National Center for Supercomputing Applications where she was a maintainer and release manager of yt, a visualization package for simulation data.

 [Brigitta Sipőcz](https://github.com/bsipocz) is a Research Software Engineer at Caltech/IPAC at the NASA/IPAC Infrared Science Archive.
 She has a research astronomy background and she is a maintainer for various astronomy Python libraries.
 She propaply cares way too much about tooling and infrastructure with a keen interest on solving CI/CD challenges of executable tutorial content.

+[Joseph H. Kennedy](https://github.com/jhkennedy) is a Staff Scientist at the Alaska Satellite Facility.
+He has a background in computational glaciology and Earth system modeling, and develops (primarily) python-based, open-source scientific software and focuses on building open science workflows working at “big” data/computational scales.

 ## Teaching assistants / aids